 - Moss Bros is listed on London Road in phone books from the April 1968 Outer London: North East Surrey edition to the July 1977 Croydon edition inclusive.
 The November 1978 Bromley/Orpington edition instead lists it at “Norfolk Ho, 17 George St”, which I think must be a misinterpretation of 17 Norfolk House, Wellesley Road — 17 Norfolk House, which is the current premises of Moss Bross, is at the corner of Wellesley Road and George Street, while 17 George Street is nowhere near (it’s the address of the George pub, near George Street tram stop).
 From personal observation, Moss Bros has been at its current premises since at least 2007.

 Quotations taken from Rockin’ and Around Croydon (interview with Dave Holman, page 210).
-In line with Dave’s comment about it initially being a wine bar, Croydon phone books list “The Old Wine Bar” in January 1976 and “The Cartoon, Wine Bar” in July 1977.
+In line with Dave’s comment about it initially being a wine bar, the July 1977 Croydon phone book lists “The Cartoon, Wine Bar” at number 179.